Polyptych of Irminon

-The Polyptych of Irminon, also known as the Polyptych of Saint-Germain, is an inventory of properties compiled around 823 by Irminon, the abbot of the Saint-Germain-des-Prés.
+The Polyptych of Irminon, also known as the Polyptych of Saint-Germain, is an inventory of properties compiled around 823 by Irminon, the abbot of the Saint-Germain-des-Prés in France.

 The Polyptych describes the possessions of the monastery, located primarily in the Paris region, between the rivers Seine and Eure.
 It lists the names of thousands of tenants and their children.

 History of the text

 The Polyptych text is preserved in a ninth-century manuscript, containing 20 quires that describe 25 villages or settlements, and that name more than 10,000 individuals living on these lands.
 At least four other quires have been lost, together with almost all of a sister volume listing lands given in benefice.